Senrique/capstone_ds_classifier/README.md

 The data and main parts of the code was made available by Udacity and you can view the it [here](https://github.com/udacity/dog-project).
 I have to acknowledge Stackoverflow community as they rescued me from the errors and bugs faced during the analysis.

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Senrique/Seattle-AirBnB/blob/main/LICENSE) file for details

 Please feel free to use my code for your purposes.